maxime7770/OOrion/README.md

 ## Clothes Recognition

-This part explains the patterns detection process: how to load the dataset, the model and train the model.
+This part explains the clothes recognition process: how to load the dataset, the model and train the model.

 ### Load Data